Will Writer vs Solicitor UK – What’s the Difference and Which Is Better?

 Why Many People Choose a Will Writer

-At Norfolk Wills & Estate Planning, we provide fixed-fee will writing with home visits, helping you avoid the uncertainty of hourly solicitor fees while still making sure your will is properly prepared and legally valid.
+At Norfolk Wills & Estate Planning, we provide fixed-fee will writing with home visits, helping you avoid the uncertainty of hourly solicitor fees while still making sure everything is handled correctly from start to finish.

 Will Writer vs Solicitor UK – When Should You Use a Solicitor?